DOI-USGS/vizlab-home/README.md

 3. Update project-specific attributions and references
     * [ ] Update content of `'src/text/authors.js'` to list project authors.
 Do not edit the structure of this file
     * [ ] Update content of `'src/text/references.js'` to list project references.
 Do not edit the structure of this file
-    * [ ] List contributors in `index.html`
+    * [ ] List contributors in `'index.html'`
-    * [ ] Update keywords in `index.html`
+    * [ ] Update keywords in `'index.html'`
 4. Update README.md for project.
 Be sure that it is presentable to the public - minimally include project overview and build instructions.
 5. Consult the [Vizlab website release checklist](https://doimspp.sharepoint.com/:w:/r/sites/IIDDStaff/_layouts/15/Doc2.aspx?action=edit&sourcedoc=%7B3c0899c4-cc87-4c82-a7e2-3f8e78439083%7D&wdOrigin=TEAMS-MAGLEV.teamsSdk_ns.rwc&wdExp=TEAMS-TREATMENT&wdhostclicktime=1714053079214&web=1) for more development guidelines related to compliance, performance testing, analytics, and public release.
+Key steps that relate to template content include:
+    * [ ] To work with the template set up in `'index.html'`, the meta card image for the site must be saved as a `.webp` image to the _prod_ `S3` bucket in the following location: `visualizations/images/%VITE_APP_TITLE%_metacard.webp`, e.g., `visualizations/images/vue3-template_metacard.webp`.
+    * [ ] Once known, be sure to add the release date to `'index.html'` - the `datePublished` attribute in the metadata.
+    * [ ] Before migration to DGEC, update `'code.json'` to have `"status": "Production"` and to specify the `"metadataLastUpdated"` date.
+    * [ ] After migration to DGEC, update the `version` attribute in `'package.json'` to match the release version on _GitHub_.
+Push the change to the repo on _GitLab_.
+The change will be mirrored to the repo on GitHub.

 ## Notes for development when using this template
 1. Please do not delete or make any modifications to the following components/files: